Burl: Use

 Burls yield a very peculiar and highly figured wood, prized for its beauty and rarity.
 It is sought after by furniture makers, artists, and wood sculptors.
 There are a number of well-known types of burls (each from a particular species); these are highly valued and sliced into veneers for furniture, inlay in doors, picture frames, household objects, automobile interior paneling and trim, musical instruments, and woodturning.

+Working the wood

 The prized "burr maple" is not a species of a maple, but wood from a maple's burl (burr).

-The famous birdseye maple of the sugar maple (Acer saccharum) superficially resembles burr maple, but it is something else entirely.
+Birdseye maple of the sugar maple (Acer saccharum) superficially resembles burr maple, but the causes of the bird's eye figure are unknown.

 Burl wood is very hard to work with hand tools or on a lathe, because its grain is twisted and interlocked, causing it to chip and shatter unpredictably.
 This "wild grain" makes burl wood extremely dense and resistant to splitting, which made it valued for bowls, mallets, mauls and "beetles" or "beadles" for hammering chisels and driving wooden pegs.